-Everything about Chateau Batailley, Pauillac, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Batailley, Pauillac, Bordeaux wine, Fifth Growth, with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Batailley History, Overview